michael-lazar/flask-gopher/README.md

 ## About

+*What is gopher?*

 Gopher is an alternative to the World Wide Web that peaked in popularity in the early 90's.
 There are still a handful of gopher sites maintained by enthusiasts; you can learn more about its history at http://gopher.floodgap.com/gopher/

+*What is flask-gopher?*

-This extension works by adding a thin **Gopher => HTTP** compatability layer into Flask's WSGI server.
-It turns gopher requests into pseudo-HTTP GET requests so they can be handled by Flask (or any other python WSGI app) natively.
-This means that you get full access to Flask's routing, templating engine, debugger, extensions, and other tools.
+Flask-Gopher is a python [Flask](http://flask.pocoo.org/docs/1.0/) extension that adds a thin *Gopher -> HTTP* compatability layer around Flask's built-in webserver (see [technical details](#gopher-and-wsgi)).
+This means that you that get full access to Flask's routing, templating engine, debugger, and wide variety of community maintained extensions.

+*Who is this for?*

+I created this extension because I wanted to experiment with building highly dynamic applications in gopher, but I was frustrated with the lack of flexibility in existing gopher servers that are designed around serving static directories.
+The target audience is software developers with some previous experience using a high level web framework like Django or Ruby on Rails.
+Ideally you should feel comfortable writing python code and cross-referencing with the official Flask documentation.

 ## Demo

-A live demonstration of the Flask-Gopher server is available in gopherspace at the following URL
+A live demonstration of the Flask-Gopher server is available in gopherspace at the following URL:

 ---